 How to enforce your salon booking and cancellation policy

 Once you’ve defined your policy, you need to make sure it’s enforceable.
 That starts by making sure your clients know about it.

 First, you want to add your policy to your website.
 A booking or contact page is a great place to list all of your salon policies.
 Square Appointments allows you to create bookings and include policy pages for your website.
 Make sure you use wording that is firm and straightforward to explain policies so there’s no room for questions.

-The following set of templates contains example policies that you can customize for your business.
-Just insert your information – such as salon name, location and rules – and include them on your website and in communications.
+The following set of templates contain example policies that you can customise for your business.
+Just insert your information (such as salon name, location and rules) and include them on your website and in communications.

 If a client needs to cancel, the 24-hour cancellation policy allows them to do so without a fee.
 After the 24-hour window, there’s a fee to cancel, typically between 25%–50% of the cost of the services booked.

 Template: If you need to cancel your appointment, please notify us at least 24 hours before the appointment.
 Cancellations with less than 24 hours’ notice will result in a late fee, which is equal to 50% of the scheduled service.

 Late client arrivals can throw off an entire day of appointments and result in unhappy customers.
 It is important to outline what constitutes showing up late for an appointment and that it could result in a refusal of services.

 Template: To respect the time of clients and staff, we ask you to be on time for your appointment.
 Clients who arrive more than 15 minutes late will be required to pay a late fee.
 Clients who arrive more than 30 minutes late will forfeit their appointment and need to reschedule.